Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

-that reads as $K = 1 - 4\left[ P(1,-1,1) + P(-1, 1,-1) \right]$ and obeys the LGI $-3 \leq K \leq 1$ if the system under consideration is classical and fulfils all MR assumptions.
-This means that, if the $-3 \leq K \leq 1$ is not satisfied, then at least one condition of MR is violated.
+that reads as $K = 1 - 4\left[ P(1,-1,1) + P(-1, 1,-1) \right]$ and obeys the LGI $-3 \leq K \leq 1$ if the system under consideration is classical and fulfils all the assumptions of MR. This means that, if the $-3 \leq K \leq 1$ is not satisfied, then at least one condition of MR is violated.
 However, the opposite is not guaranteed because there are cases where the MR is violated, but the value of $K$ is still included in the range $-3 \leq K \leq 1$.